ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 *Specify by* `gradientmode = :forward`.

-If `logp` is coding a differentiable function, the its gradient can be conveniently computed using automatic differentiation.
+If `logp` is coding a differentiable function, then its gradient can be conveniently computed using automatic differentiation.
 By specifying `gradientmode = :forward`, function `VI` will internally use [ForwardDiff](https://github.com/JuliaDiff/ForwardDiff.jl) to calculate the gradient of `logp`.
 In this case, `VI` will use internally the [`Optim.LBFGS`](https://julianlsolvers.github.io/Optim.jl/stable/#algo/lbfgs/) optimiser.

 ```